jabed-dev/vscode-webpreview/README.md

 # VScode Preview

 This is not a live-server it's live-preview.
-You can use any local server lick http://localhost:3000.
+You can use any local server http://localhost:3000.

 <br>